 ONLY citizens or naturalized citizens of the Republic of South Africa.

 ONLY applicants who intend to study or who are already studying for an approved Landscape Architectural under graduate or post graduate qualification at a tertiary institution in South Africa, which is registered and accredited SACLAP (South African Council of the Landscape Architectural Profession).
-Current accredited institutions are the University of Pretoria (UP)University of Cape Town (UCT), Tshwane University of Technology (TUT) , and the Cape Peninsula University of Technology (CPUT).
+Current accredited institutions are the University of Pretoria (UP), University of Cape Town (UCT), Tshwane University of Technology (TUT) , and the Cape Peninsula University of Technology (CPUT).

 What are the minimum requirements for an applicant to be considered?